 Non-EU students must obtain private health insurance.
 You can purchase insurance in your home country or use your current insurance plan, however you will need to ensure that it is valid in Ireland and in any other countries you plan to travel to.
-There are different levels of private health insurance available; students are advised to read their policy documents carefully.
+There are different levels of private health insurance available; students are advised to read their policy documents carefully and travel with a full printed copy of their insurance documents (not just the insurance card).
 The GNIB require that if you have health insurance from your own country it must cover you up to €25,000 for in-hospital treatment.

 Your UCDConnect email account will become available in August and will be used to send communications throughout your time as a student.
 In August, please visit www.ucd.ie and click on “UCD Connect.”
 To log in:

 Your username is your UCD student number.